gowrow-games/gowrow_server/README.md

-# Gowrow Dedicated Server for Godot
+# Gowrow Server for Godot

-This is an Addon for Godot that provides a simple dedicated server setup and some networking examples.
+This is an Addon for Godot that provides a simple setup for various networking scenarios and some examples.

 ## Installation